 Read on for some of the best sneakers available now, plus some styling expertise from Fausti.

 Fausti is a stylist and fashion collector based in New York City.

 Best Overall: Reebok Classic Nylon

 What do buyers say?
-88% of Amazon reviewers rated these sneakers 4 stars and above.
+88% of 3,700+ Amazon reviewers rated this product 4 stars or above.

 The Reebok Classic Nylon sneakers always look fresh.
 Even with a sporty ‘80s vibe, we love how versatile they are.
 In terms of comfort, these sneakers have a padded foam sock liner for cushiness and an airy midsole so wearers can be light on their feet.
 From a cost perspective, they won’t break the bank, as they sit at a pretty economical price point of around $65.